FAQs¶

 Mpylabas a user?- A:

 Users should use a local virtual environment.
-The easiest way using
+A typical installation with

-uv(https://docs.astral.sh/uv/) looks like this:> mkdir Mpylab > cd Mpylab > uv venv > source .venv/bin/activate > uv pip install Mpylab
+venvandpiplooks like this:> mkdir Mpylab > cd Mpylab > python -m venv .venv > source .venv/bin/activate > python -m pip install --upgrade pip > python -m pip install mpylab

 How do I install